Network Gathering 2025

 • continue to build a collective voice and advocacy as a network to shape policy and systems to make community-led research more equitable and sustainable.

-The main Gathering will be held in Inverness at WASPS Creative Academy (see map here) between 10am and 5.30pm of Tuesday 11 November followed by a Sharing Cèilidh in the evening from 7pm until 11pm with food, informal networking and creative sharing along with a chance to dance the day out with the Science Ceilidh band.
+The main Gathering was held in Inverness at WASPS Creative Academy between 10am and 5.30pm of Tuesday 11 November followed by a Sharing Cèilidh in the evening from 7pm until 11pm with food, informal networking and creative sharing along with traditional dances from the award-winning Science Ceilidh band.

 Programme Overview